Facts and Tips about shooting in China

-Wireless system as the one on your lavalier microphone will need to use different frequencies in China.
+Wireless system, as the one for your lavalier microphone, will need to use different frequencies in China.
 Frequencies allocation are different and you should not use others than the one allowed.
 Be aware that authorities have a large panel of tracking systems especially if you are planing to use it at a fair.

 Actual picture of our Sony FS7 with wireless SDI system and nice Canon Prime EF in Hong-Kong last April 2018.

-Renting your wireless system locally makes complete sens to avoid fine and getting your gear confiscated.
+Renting your wireless system locally makes complete sense to avoid fine and getting your gear confiscated.
 Using forbidden frequencies will also jammed your signal and make your system useless.
-Check on our audio section to find the right lavalier and wirless system at the right price.
+Check on our audio section to find the right lavalier and wireless system at the right price.

 Contact to get wireless video system →